MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-content-rewrite.md

 ## What are the limitations of content rewrite?
 How can users minimize the impact of the content rewrite limitations when using the system?

-Content rewrite generates original content, but it isn’t always factual.
-In addition, because the underlying technology behind content rewrite uses AI that has been trained on a wide range of internet sources, some text suggestions may include questionable or inappropriate content.
+Content rewrite generates original content but isn’t always factual.
+Because the underlying technology behind content rewrite uses AI that has been trained on a wide range of internet sources, some text suggestions may include questionable or inappropriate content.
 It's your responsibility to edit generated suggestions so that your final copy is accurate and appropriate.

 ## What operational factors and settings allow for effective and responsible use of the system?

 Follow these procedures to make the most of the content rewrite feature:
-1. Ensure at least 10 words in your initial text.
+1. Ensure that you have at least 10 words in your initial text.
-1. Ensure high-quality of your initial text.
+1. Ensure that your initial text is of high-quality.
 1. Always review and edit content rewrite suggestions before publishing them in a marketing campaign.